nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 <properties
-   pageTitle="Creare una rete virtuale con una connessione VPN da sito a sito usando Azure Resource Manager e il portale di Azure | Microsoft Azure" description="Come creare una rete virtuale con il modello di distribuzione Resource Manager e connetterla alla rete locale con una connessione del gateway VPN da sito a sito." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create a virtual network with a Site-to-Site VPN connection using Azure Resource Manager and the Azure Portal | Microsoft Azure" description="How to create VNet using the Resource Manager deployment model and connect it to your local on-premises network using a S2S VPN gateway connection." services="vpn-gateway" documentationCenter="na" authors="cherylmc"